RevenueCat/revenuecat-docs/docs_source/🛠 Tools/targeting.md

     "h-0": "Dimension",
     "h-1": "Definition",
     "0-0": "Country",
-    "0-1": "The storefront a customer is currently using on supported SDK versions\\*, or their geolocation otherwise.  \n  \n\\*Available on iOS SDK Version x and Android SDK version y", "1-0": "App",
+    "0-1": "The storefront a customer is currently using on supported SDK versions\\*, or their geolocation otherwise.  \n  \n\\*Available on iOS SDK Versions >= 4.30.4 with support on other SDKs coming soon", "1-0": "App",
     "1-1": "The App that your customer is currently using.
 Commonly used to target by platform.", "2-0": "App Version",